vengi-voxel/vengi/docs/voxconvert/Usage.md

 * `--scale`: perform lod conversion of the input volume (50% scale per call)
 * `--script "<script> <args>"`: execute the given script - see [scripting support](../LUAScript.md) for more details
 * `--split <x:y:z>`: slices the volumes into pieces of the given size
-* `--src-palette`: will use the included [palette](../Palette.md) and doesn't perform any quantization to the default palette
 * `--translate <x:y:z>`: translates the volumes by x (right), y (up), z (back)

 Just type `vengi-voxconvert` to get a full list of commands and options.